2001 FIA Sportscar Championship Brno

-The 2001 FIA Sportscar Championship Brno was the fourth race for the 2001 FIA Sportscar Championship season held at Brno Circuit and ran a distance of two hours and thirty minutes.
+The 2001 FIA Sportscar Championship Brno was the fourth race of the 2001 FIA Sportscar Championship season held at Brno Circuit.
+It was a timed event that ran for two hours and thirty minutes.
 It took place on July 1, 2001.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).